Skip to main content

 So what actually happened?

 As the radio show notes, the affiliate subtly changed the “BBC” logo to “BBG”, but that didn’t make the site any less illegal.
-The actual content on the page contained glowing recommendations and promises of massive weight loss, all verified by a legion of made up doctors.
+The actual content on the page contained glowing recommendations and promises of massive weight loss, all verified by a legion of fictional doctors.

 The BBC had spotted one advert but we soon realised that the entire affiliate program had become lawless.
-Digging deeper, most of the sales came from incredibly aggressive, misleading and risky paid media activity.
-Pop-unders, malware, misleading content… if it could be used to promote the product then someone somewhere was probably doing it.
+Most sales came from incredibly aggressive, misleading and risky paid media activity and disposable sites.
+Pop-unders, malware, false claims, misleading content… if it could be used to promote the product then someone somewhere was probably doing it.

 Later that afternoon…

 Was that the right thing to do?
 In hindsight, perhaps not.
-Not because it risked upsetting the BBC – we were still furious so we were quite pleased to stick one to them.
-However, it also meant continuing to work with the network and affiliates who caused the issues in the first place.
+Not because it risked upsetting the BBC – we were still furious, so we were quite pleased to stick one to them.
+However, it also meant continuing to work with the network and affiliates who had caused the issue in the first place.

 After I got everything back online we were called back into the office.
-The MD seemed happy.
-“Great news chaps.
-We don’t need to sell teabags any more.
+The MD actually seemed quite pleased.
+“Great news chaps, we don’t need to sell teabags any more.
 We’re going to sue the BBC.”

 Shortly after, I resigned.